sillerud/pol_league_of_legends/README.md

 --no-sandbox

 ## Known issues
-* The patcher might crash, you might restart the client multiple times during the first installation.
+* The patcher might crash multiple times during installation, restarting the client should work and you might need to do it more then once.

 ## Troubleshooting
 If you're having issues with the client crashing, launch the patcher in debug mode, look for err: in the console and